 In 2018, General Motors announced the future release of the Cruise AV.
 It will be the first car to have no pedals or steering!
 As human error accounts for 94 percent of crashes, GM believes that its new vehicle will eliminate that aspect of driving and make the roads safer for all.

 It seems inevitable that modern safety technology, once implemented, will significantly reduce the number of road accidents in the United States and all over the world.
 However, it is important not to rely solely on the abilities of any system, no matter how good it is.

 Sadly, automobile accidents are a part of life as tens of millions of Americans use our terrific highways each day.
 If you are involved in an accident, make sure you get information from all involved parties if possible, and ensure that you and all parties receive medical care.

-Once you establish that you are in no physical danger, it is time to get in touch with an experienced car accident attorney firm like Greenberg, Walden, and Grossman Inc. Our team of personal injury attorneys have decades of litigation experience in the field of auto accidents and would be happy to help.
+Once you establish that you are in no physical danger, it is time to get in touch with an experienced car accident attorney firm like Greenberg & Walden, LLC.
+Our team of personal injury attorneys have decades of litigation experience in the field of auto accidents and would be happy to help.